Piaggio P.180 Avanti: Design

 Interior noise is lower than in conventional turboprop aircraft, because the propellers and engine exhausts are behind the cabin.
 Piaggio quotes 68 dBA.
 However, due to the strongly disturbed flow in which the pusher propellers operate, the exterior noise is higher.
 The exterior noise level and its higher pitched sound has been shown to be the result primarily of the interaction of the turbine engine exhaust flows and the five-bladed pusher propellers (est. +9 dB).
 On takeoff, the Avanti has been measured at 81.9 dBA sideline noise level, slightly lower than the Beechcraft King Air at 82.8 dBA.
 This is below FAA stage-3 noise limits, which set a maximum of 89 EPNdB for takeoff.
-However, the P180 has been the subject of noise complaints at airports, such as Aspen–Pitkin County Airport in Colorado, as well as Naples Municipal Airport, Florida, where that airport authority determined that it was the noisiest aircraft using the facility.
-Alan Parker, chairman of the Naples Municipal Airport Authority's technical committee, described the Avanti as "irritating loud" and compared the high-pitched sound "to fingernails on a chalkboard".
+However, the P.180 has been the subject of noise complaints at airports, such as Aspen–Pitkin County Airport in Colorado, as well as Naples Municipal Airport, Florida, where that airport authority determined that it was the noisiest aircraft using the facility.
+Alan Parker, chairman of the Naples Municipal Airport Authority's technical committee, described the Avanti as "irritating loud" and compared the high-pitched sound to "fingernails on a chalkboard".

 The Piaggio P.180 Avanti has a sea-level standard-day maximum-gross-weight takeoff distance of 869 m and a landing roll of 872 m.

 Deliveries were at a high of 30 in 2008, but only two in 2013.

 In 2014 Piaggio announced development of an updated version, named EVO.
 It uses new Hartzell composite propellers, with blades of scimitar configuration.
 Its wings carry new winglets; aerodynamic improvements have been incorporated, and an additional 60-gallon (400 lb) fuel tank option to increase range to 1770 nmi.
 The company predicts improved climb performance, 250 nmi greater range, and 3% reduction in fuel usage.
 The revised propeller shape, combined with a lower engine speed, promises a 68% reduction in external noise.
 Avanti EVO type certification was granted by EASA on 28 November 2014, and by the FAA on 6 July 2015.
 Projected purchase price was $7.4 million in 2014.
 By 2021 the equipped price was $7.695 million.
 The first EVO was delivered in April 2015, with five more to follow the same year.